 WiFi and GPS

 As a driver, you probably already have a GPS and Wifi.
-If you don’t, there are some options with these two functions included in the machine.
-The GPS can be used to track your live location, speed, and route.
+There are some options with these two functions included in the machine.
+GPS can be used to track your live location, speed, and route.

 G-sensor and Parking Mode

 This triggers automatic recording when any external impact is detected by the cam, such as a bump or a scrape.
 Most G-sensor recorded footage can last up to 30 seconds with or without audio recording.
 The overwriting function will save these 30 second clips.